rishiosaur/rishiosaur.github.io/_projects/omega.md

 Virtual Assistants are everywhere these days.

-However, they are littered with proprietary software, and cannot be customized to any degree, other than actual developers.
+However, they are littered with proprietary software, and cannot be customized to any degree, other than by actual developers.

 ## Omega.